Skip to main content

 Dr. Ryan: It is.
 Yes.
 Well, that's fair.
 I mean, you're going to assume that folks know that they shouldn't smoke, but even when you have people who have a normal weight and who don't exercise, they actually are at a higher risk of having heart disease and a higher rate of mortality than people who are overweight who do exercise.
 The sedentary lifestyle is really hurting us.

 Dr. Ryan: You really can make a positive change to your risk of having a heart attack.
 Really, it is not something that you need to give up on.
-And even if you've had a historical lifestyle of smoking, not exercising, eating fatty foods, your destiny is not to have a heart attack.
+And even if you've had a historical lifestyle of smoking, not exercising, and eating fatty foods, your destiny is not to have a heart attack.
 You can actually change your destiny and really reduce your risk of having a heart attack by stopping smoking, actively exercising, losing weight, etc. So I think that's really just key to be aware of.

 Dr. Ryan: There's definitely a stress component to having a heart attack.
-There are people who, at football games have heart attacks, at roller coasters have heart attacks, downhill skiers occasionally have heart attacks.
+There are people who, at football games have heart attacks, at roller coasters have heart attacks, and downhill skiers occasionally have heart attacks.

 Interviewer: What about, like a victim of an April Fools joke?